gk199/HCAL-TDCanalyzer/README.md

 ```
 This is taken from the [HCAL debug framework](https://github.com/gk199/cms-hcal-debug) with more details on the github page.
 Running the python config will then output a Root file `analyze*.root`, with the extended bits stored.
 To understand the info in this file, use `HcalDigiAnalyzer-2018RAW/MyAnalyzer/bin/ExtendedBits.cxx`.
 This reads in the `analyze*.root` file, and running as an executable (`ExtendedBits.exe`) will print the extended bits for an event of interest.

 Ideally we'd like to cross-correlate this with the fine-grain bits, but the current MWGR used don't have HB values processed.
-This approach uses MWGR cosmics (RAW data) [https://cmsweb.cern.ch/das/request?input=file+dataset%3D%2FCosmics%2FCommissioning2021-v1%2FRAW&instance=prod/global&amp;idx=50&&amp;limit=50].
+This approach uses MWGR cosmics [RAW data](https://cmsweb.cern.ch/das/request?input=file+dataset%3D%2FCosmics%2FCommissioning2021-v1%2FRAW&instance=prod/global&amp;idx=50&&amp;limit=50).

 ## MWGR TDC -- fine grain bits
-Starting from the MWGR Cosmics run (as above, but now using the (RAW-RECO data)[https://cmsweb.cern.ch/das/request?instance=prod/global&input=file+dataset%3D%2FCosmics%2FCommissioning2021-CosmicTP-PromptReco-v1%2FRAW-RECO]), the TDC fine grain bits can be looked at.
+Starting from the MWGR Cosmics run (as above, but now using the [RAW-RECO data](https://cmsweb.cern.ch/das/request?instance=prod/global&input=file+dataset%3D%2FCosmics%2FCommissioning2021-CosmicTP-PromptReco-v1%2FRAW-RECO)), the TDC fine grain bits can be looked at.
 This is done in `HcalDigiAnalyzer-2018RAW/MyAnalyzer/bin/RechHit.cxx` and `RechHit.exe`, where the TDC value (packed in HB, so is 0, 1, 2, or 3; or 0-63 in HE), time slice, event, and ieta are printed out.

 For simplicity, a single RAW-RECO file is copied locally to run over:
 ```